 It is unclear exactly why a separate company was established to produce the Rapid.
-Tyler Anderson, author of the definitive book on the Fox brand, aptly named The Fox Typewriter Company (2016), speculates that it was to sell Fox No.23 overstock inventory.
+Tyler Anderson, author of the definitive book on the Fox brand, aptly named The Fox Typewriter Company (2016), speculates that it was to sell overstock inventory.
 It is a very plausible theory.
 Rapids were advertised in 1912 and sold for $75.
-A Rapid No.24 model was later introduced but, like its predecessor, it too was nothing more than a rebranded Fox.
-Serial numbers for the Rapids ranged in the 35k's.
+A Rapid No.24 was later introduced but, like its predecessor, it too was nothing more than a rebranded Fox.
+Serial numbers for the Rapids ranged in the 35 thousands.

 The practice of using up old stock to produce a new-ish product neither starter nor stopped with the Rapid.
-Ten years later, in 1922, the Annell' followed a similar business model and before the Rapid it was the Manhattan.
+Ten years after the Rapid was introduced, in 1922, the Annell' followed a similar business model and before the Rapid it was the Manhattan.

 Rapid Typewriter Co.